 If you’ve assessed all the other factors, and taken your cat to the vet, you might be in the worst-case scenario.
 You’ll need to stop them from throwing up, as vomiting in the long term can cause a lot of damage.
 You’ll need to change your cat food and your feeding practice.

 Here are some suggestions for the best cat food for cats who throw up that we’ve found:

 Halo Holistic Natural Dry Food for Adult Cats

 Rated high on the digestibility scale, this is a complete meal for cats.
 It also boasts to be completely natural and holistic, meaning it avoids ‘meat meal’ and other processed foods.

 Holistic in name and in nature, this is a favored ‘ethical’ cat food.
 As they say, “The proof is in the poop!”

 Hill’s Science Diet Adult Sensitive Stomach & Skin Cat Food

 If you’re in the market for wet food instead, you should look at Hills.
-Their ‘Science Diet Sensitive Stomach’ cans provided a balanced, nutritional meal, as well as essential oils, to ensure cats with sensitive stomachs can digest this food.
+Their ‘Science Diet Sensitive Stomach’ cans provided a balanced, nutritional meal, as well as essential oils, to ensure cats who throw up can digest this food.